 "To anyone reading this and thinking of jumping right in and enrolling on any of Paul’s courses I say do it, grab the chance with both hands and don’t let go.
 You will be challenged, intrigued, empowered, in awe even with just how much knowledge flows from him.
 Expect to get frustrated, and annoyed too though, skinned knuckles, stings, cuts and bruises are all part of outdoor life and with challenges will come great reward, much more than if it was just handed to you on a plate.
 His courses aren’t a walk in the park.
 The content is very high level, in depth and will require dedication to truly get the most from it, but you can be completely reassured he will be there by your side through the challenging times.
 No matter how much commitment you are able to give at any specific time though, you will learn a huge amount at the other end.
 The beauty of his online courses is that you can return to them time after time.
 I dedicate as much time as I can, but life is life and can get in the way, this isn’t a problem with online courses and you can be obsessive with a specific skill at a pace that suits you.
 While I was still learning the intricate knowledge in module 4 others were 3-4 modules ahead.
 That’s fine and that’s why the courses offer so much value for money.
 They fit in with you.
 You won’t find a better value or source of information than you will from Paul, no matter where you are on this planet."

 When you join the Online Elementary Wilderness Bushcraft Course you gain lifetime access to all the materials in the course.
 But to give you peace of mind when you get started and check out the materials in the course, there is a no-quibble 30-day money-back guarantee.

-I'll send you course info, including some free bushcraft skills videos from the course, along with a presentation on how to take your bushcraft skills to the next level.
+I'll send you some free sample bushcraft skills videos from the course, along with info on the course structure, features and pricing, plus a bonus presentation on how to take your bushcraft skills to the next level.
 Just pop your details in the form below...